Jackiecrazy/WarDance/README.txt

 Project: War Dance is Taoism Lite, adding the mechanics without the weapons.
+Miscellaneous:
+- Sweep attacks cannot be executed without sweeping edge, but will hit everything in an area for full damage.
+The default angle increment for each extra level of sweeping edge is 40 degrees.
 Posture: a stat that quantifies how steady the player is on his feet.
 Stamina and poise rolled into one if you play souls-likes, but actually heavily inspired by Sekiro and DMC.
 - Max posture is calculated by (width*height*5*(1+armor/20)), so a player starts with 10 posture and can gain up to double by wearing diamond armor.
 - Being attacked consumes posture regardless of parry.
 This makes parrying unequivocably the best option, since you’ll be taking posture damage either way.
 - To avoid ravagers instantly staggering everything else, posture consumption is hard capped at 1/4 of your max each time.
 Overflow posture damage will be converted into knockback.